Floor upgrades are an integral part of many remodeling projects. It is also advisable to refresh your walls to complete the new look.

 Take Accurate Measurements

-Once the room has been measured, the numbers can then be used to order the correct amount of carpet to cover the room.
+Once the room has been measured, the numbers can then be used to order the correct amount of carpet and padding to cover the room.
 Always add 5% to 10% extra to account for cuts.
-Odd shapes need more.
+Odd shapes require more.